Where to Stay in Florence: Ultimate 2026 First-Timer’s Guide

 Library of San Lorenzo: A peaceful, historic space designed by Michelangelo.
 Great for a quiet moment away from the crowds.

-Recommended Hotel Stays in San Lorenzo
+Our recommended stays in San Lorenzo

 5. San Marco